-The successful candidate will be expected to meet the following criteria:
+The successful candidates will be expected to meet the following criteria:

-- Have, or be close to completing, a PhD in mathematics or a related discipline; - Possess sufficient specialist knowledge in the discipline to work within established research programmes - Ability to manage own academic research and associated activities - Previous experience of contributing to publications/presentations - Ability to contribute ideas for new research projects and research income generation - Excellent communication skills, including the ability to write for publication, present research proposals and results, and represent the research group at meetings
+- Have, or be close to completing, a PhD in mathematical biology or a related discipline. - Possess sufficient specialist knowledge in the discipline to work within established research programmes. - Ability to manage own academic research and associated activities. - Previous experience of contributing to publications/presentations. - Ability to contribute ideas for new research projects. - Ability to use real-world data to inform models of biological systems using appropriate mathematical or statistical techniques. - Experience of working both independently and collaboratively. - Excellent communication and interpersonal skills, including the ability to write for publication, present research results, and represent the research group at meetings with external partners. - Ability to write computing code in an appropriate programming language for use by others. - Ability to work to tight deadlines.